KanybekMomukeyev/ARPerformanceScout/README.md

 - Test performance when code execution jumps from one thread to another.
 - Experiment with multi-threaded programming.

+## Warning

+This tool is in the very early stages of the development, so things will break and do random crazy stuff.
+Still trying to get the API right and then push it in a single direction.
+If you have any ideas, opinions or rants [I'd love to hear them](https://github.com/ursachec/ARPerformanceScout#contact)!

 ## How to get started

 - [Download ARPerfomanceScout](https://github.com/ursachec/ARPerformanceScout/archive/0.0.1.zip) and try out the examples